altumguides/altumguides.github.io/index.md

   - Generally speaking, if you can recognize the main identity in the image then you don't want to mark it.

 # Things to keep in mind<a name="Note"></a>
-  - Carefully look at each image as they come up instead of going through them quickly.
   - A scenario that happens often is that the subject has failed the condition before all the images are shown.
-Going through each image carefully allows you to save time on a subject when this scenario happens.
+	  - Going through each image carefully allows you to save time on a subject when this scenario happens.
+	  - If you can not determine the main identity of the subject from the first 10 pictures,
   - Always pay attention to the `Percentage` information if you are marking the images.
   - Remember the index number so that you can resume your progress using the navigation bar.
   - Make sure to record your time in the time sheet every time you start working.